HMNZS Te Mana: Operational history

 Te Mana and were the first RNZN vessels to visit Russia, arriving in the Pacific port of Vladivostok on 10 June 2005 on a diplomatic mission.

 A fire broke out about Te Mana in February 2006, while it was participating in an exercise off the coast of Australia.
 The ship's Seasprite helicopter was diverted to sister ship and the fire was put out by the crew.

 The breeding ground of the Kermadec Storm Petrel was discovered with the assistance of Te Mana in August 2006, when the ship transported an ornithologist to a rocky outcrop in the Kermadec Islands group, enabling him to find a nest.
 The ship was on the annual mission to resupply Raoul Island for the Department of Conservation.

 Early in 2007 the vessel's diesel engines developed a problem as she crossed the Tasman Sea to Sydney.
 The engines became unusable and the ship had to use the gas turbine for propulsion.
 Sister ship Te Kaha suffered a similar problem one month later.

 Te Mana deployed from Devonport to the Central and Southern Persian Gulf on 7 April 2008, as part of Coalition Task Force 152.
 Sailing via Singapore, she arrived on 11 May 2008, beginning a three-month patrol of the region's waterways, including guarding against threats to the oil industry infrastructure, as well to prevent smuggling and piracy.

 In October 2013, Te Mana participated in the International Fleet Review 2013 in Sydney.

 On June 14, 2017, Commander Lisa Hunn became the first female commanding officer of a RNZN warship, when she took command of Te Mana.

+In 2026 Te Mana finished a major maintenance that took over 21 months to do.
+The ship was maintained at the Devonport Naval Base drydock.